diagrams/diagrams-doc/manual/diagrams-manual.rst

 There are two main algorithms or "rules" used when determining which areas to fill with color when filling the interior of a path: the *winding rule* and the *even-odd rule*.
-The rule used to draw a path-based diagram can be set with `fillRule`.
+The rule used to draw a path-based diagram can be set with `fillRule`, defined in `Diagrams.TwoD.Path`:mod:.
 For simple, non-self-intersecting paths, determining which points are inside is quite simple, and the two algorithms give the same results.
 However, for self-intersecting paths, they usually result in different regions being filled.

 .. class:: dia-lhs